 Save beautiful Manning's Pit in Pilton, North Devon for future generations

-The Friends of Manning's Pit needs your help with “Save beautiful Manning's Pit in Pilton, North Devon for future generations”.
-Join The Friends and 3,206 supporters today.
+Martin Kemp needs your help with “Save beautiful Manning's Pit in Pilton, North Devon for future generations”.
+Join Martin and 3,453 supporters today.